Baptiste-Pollien/www/content/project/paparazzi-frama-c/index.md

 - `-wp-fct $FUNCTION`: launches the WP verification with the following
   options:
   - `-wp-cache update`: enables and uses cache.
-  - `-wp-model real+Cast`: enables the `real` model to represent the arithmetic on floating-point numbers.
+  - `-wp-model real+Cast+ref`: enables the `real` model to represent the arithmetic on floating-point numbers.
 The `Cast` option enables the usage of cast in the code.
+Finally, the `ref` option is used to enable optimization for reference parameters.
-  - `-wp-prover alt-ergo,cvc4-strings-ce,z3,z3-ce,z3-nobv,tip`:
+  - `-wp-prover alt-ergo,cvc4-strings-ce,z3,z3-ce,z3-nobv,coq,tip`:
   adds the different provers needed to verify the goals.
+  ' `-wp-check-memory-model`: Insert memory model hypotheses in the function contracts.
+Necessary as we use the `ref` memory model.
 - `-cpp-extra-args=-I../include`: adds the include directory of Paparazzi.
 - `-cpp-extra-args=-DFRAMA_C_ANALYSIS`: defines a C constant in order